Water - Watershed Ecology

 - Soil Technologist

-Students may begin their study in these programs in fall, winter or spring quarters.
-However, due to course sequencing and course prerequisites, it is preferable to begin in the fall quarter.
-A placement test offered by the Student Development Center must be completed prior to admittance to the program.
+Students may begin their study in fall, winter, spring, or summer quarters.
+A placement test offered by the WWCC Testing Center must be completed prior to starting to the program.